 It is delicious fried or with a sauce.

 Boiled tuber can be mashed like potato and enjoyed with meat, or vegetable stews.

 Like taro, yautia are also employed in the preparations of chips, flour, cookie, flakes, etc.

 In Africa, dried sices of malanga milled and its flour used to prepare fufu, porridge, pancakes, etc.

 Malanga leaves are cooked in the same way as spinach or used to wrap foods that are then cooked in the oven.

-Oxalates are the bitter, acrid substances found in malanga cormels, which give astringent and burning sensation when eaten raw.
-Cooking eliminates these compounds and makes it safe for consumption.
+Oxalates are bitter, acrid substances found in malanga cormels, which give an astringent and burning sensation when eaten raw.
+Cooking eliminates these compounds and makes them safe for consumption.
 Adequate intake of water is recommended to flush out any absorbed oxalates in the cooked malanga.
 (Medical-disclaimer).

 ≻≻-Also read- Taro nutrition facts and health benefits.